-13.1 The system will have a service life of not less than 30 years provided any damage to the surface finish is repaired immediately and regular maintenance is undertaken, as described in section 12.
+13.1 The system will have a service life of at least 30 years provided any damage to the surface finish is repaired immediately and regular maintenance is undertaken, as described in section 12 of this Certificate.

-13.2 The render may become discoloured with time, the rate depending on the initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
+- 13.2 Any render containing Portland cement may be subject to lime bloom.
+The occurrence of this may be reduced by avoiding application in adverse weather conditions.
+The effect is transient and less noticeable on lighter colours. - 13.3 The render may become discoloured with time, the rate depending on the initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
 In common with traditional renders, discoloration by algae and lichens may occur in wet areas.
-The appearance may be restored by a suitable power wash or, if required, by over coating.

-13.3 To maintain a high quality appearance, it may be necessary to periodically overcoat the building using a suitable masonry coating (ie one covered by a valid BBA Certificate for this purpose).
+The appearance may be restored by a suitable power wash or, if required, by over coating. - 13.4 To maintain a high-quality appearance, it may be necessary to periodically overcoat the building using a suitable masonry coating (ie one covered by a valid BBA Certificate for this purpose).
 Care should be taken not to adversely affect the water vapour transmission or fire characteristics of the system.
 The advice of the Certificate holder should be sought as to the suitability of a particular product.